Thielman, Sarah (1878–1968)

 The Sarah Dekker Thielman fonds consists of a journal book written by her in the German Gothic script.
 The first part of the book is a description of the female anatomy and various remedies for illnesses peculiar to women giving birth.
 It could be called a gynecological manual.
 The table of contents for this section has been transcribed.
 The second part of her book is a record of some 1,400 births that Sarah helped deliver from 1909 to 1941.
 A translation of Sarah's journal was done by Agatha Klassen in 2004 for a project supervised by Dr. Marlene Epp of Conrad Grebel University College in Waterloo, Ontario.
 The translation is included in the fonds.

 - Title based on contents of fonds.

-- A book, authored by Sarah Dekker Thielman, about gynaecology and records of her activities as midwife in Russia and later in Canada. – 1909 to 1941.
+- A journal book created by Sarah Dekker Thielman about gynecology, logging the cases of over 1,400 births that she attended as midwife in Russia and later in Canada. -- 1909 to 1941.

 - Transcript of the table of contents of Section I of the above book, done by a volunteer at Centre for Mennonite Brethren Studies.

 - Translation of Sarah's journal book done by Agatha Klassen. -- 2004.